Fergal McGirl - Conservation architect dublin

 profile photo and background_edited-1

 Fergal completed the PMP certification & training in project management as well as various courses in sustainability and building energy efficiency including commercial & domestic energy rating assessments.
 He contributed to “Built to Last”, a Dublin City Council research project of the energy characteristics and retrofit potential of pre-1945 Dublin housing stock.
-I have acted as a selection board member for HPAL appointments in TUI School of Architecture, a visiting 4th year technology lecturer to the UCD School of Architecture, contributor to the Heritage Council Certificate in Energy Renovation for Traditional Buildings course as well as other recent conservation conferences and seminars.
+He has acted as a selection board member for HPAL appointments in TUI School of Architecture, a visiting 4th year technology lecturer to the UCD School of Architecture, contributor to the Heritage Council Certificate in Energy Renovation for Traditional Buildings course as well as contributing to recent conservation conferences and seminars.
 In 2018, Fergal was appointed to the RIAI Historic Buildings Committee and acts as current secretary.

 Follow Fergal on LinkedIn: https://www.linkedin.com/in/fergal-mcgirl-4066544/